-Course Code: EEE 4840 Course Title: Digital Image processing Sessional Credit Hours: 1.5 Contact Hours: 3 per Week
+Course Code: EEE 4840 Course Title: Digital Image processing Sessional

 Objective: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4839.
 In the second part, students will design simple systems using the principles learned in EEE 4839.